lyndaoleary/docker-api-docs/source/includes/_cli.md

 specify a Boolean flag without a value, this will set the flag to `true`, irrespective of the default value.

+For example:
-For example, running `docker run -d` will set the value to `true`, so your container **will** run in "detached" mode, in the background.
+Running `docker run -d` will set the value to `true`, so your container **will** run in "detached" mode, in the background.

 Options which default to `true` (e.g., `docker build --rm=true`) can only be